josephbudd/cwt/README.md

 #### The current cwt implementation for keying practice

 1. One randomly created 5 character word at a time.
 The word is created from the characters that the user has the worst test scores for.
-1. A metronome to keep the beat.
+1. An optional metronome to keep the beat.
 1. A morse code cheat sheet with per beat keying instructions.
 1. Tolerances.